top of page

 • Epsom salts

-For a complete list of items for your pet first aid kit and detailed information on how to provide first aid for your pets, consult Pet First Aid by Barbara Mammato, DVM, MPH, a handbook sponsored by the American Red Cross and The Humane Society of the United States.
+For a complete list of items for your pet first aid kit and detailed information on how to provide first aid for your pets, consult Pet First Aid and get a handbook sponsored by the American Red Cross and The Humane Society of the United States.

 ASPCA Animal Poison Control Center